Australia’s 2025 Study Visa Document Checklist Tool: A New Game-Changer for International Students

 Whatever level and course type you need, this resource has your back.

-Alongside the launch of the document checklist tool, Australia also updated how it evaluates student visa intentions.
+Alongside the launch of the document checklist tool, Australia also updated its evaluation of student visa intentions.
 As of March 23, 2024, the previous Genuine Temporary Entrant (GTE) requirement was officially replaced by the new Genuine Student (GS) requirement.

-This updated approach focuses more holistically on a student’s intent, lifestyle, and long-term goals He.re’s what you’re now expected to address in your application:
+This updated approach focuses more holistically on a student’s short-term goals.
+Here’s what to address in your application:

 1. Your Current Situation